Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 In The Ear Hearing Aids (ITE) / Full Shell - Advantages and Disadvantages

-In The Ear (ITE) hearing aids are also sometimes referred to as Full Shell hearing aids or Custom hearing aids.
-They are so called because they are custom made to fit the full concha or opening of your ear.
-If you decide that an In The Ear (ITE) / Full Shell hearing aid is right for you then your audiologist will take a mould of the inside of your ear and from this your hearing aid will be manufactured.
+They are so-called because they are custom-made to fit the full concha or opening of your ear.
+If you decide that an In The Ear (ITE) / Full Shell hearing aid is right for you then your audiologist will take a mould of the inside of your ear and from this, your hearing aid will be manufactured.
 The entire workings of your hearing aid will then fit inside this custom shell.

 Since the introduction of Open / Receiver In Canal (RIC) hearing aids the popularity of In The Ear (ITE) / Full Shell has somewhat waned, however these devices can still be particularly well suited to people with dexterity issues or visual impairments and who need more power than be provided by smaller in the ear hearing styles such as In The Canal (ITC) hearing aids, Completely In the Canal (CIC) hearing aids and Invisible In the Canal (IIC) hearing aids.

-As with all hearing aids types there are both advantages and disadvantages to In The Ear (ITE) / Full Shell hearing aids.
+As with all hearing aid types, there are both advantages and disadvantages to In The Ear (ITE) / Full Shell hearing aids.
 Have a look at our summary of these below, or contact our expert team to find out more.
 We can also arrange for your free hearing test with one of our network of qualified local audiologists.

 Advantages of In The Ear (ITE) / Full Shell Hearing Aids